 Born and raised in Vidigal, Russo loves showing travelers the cultural potential and entrepreneurship of his community through his guided tours.
-Russo received his nickname due to his Russian-like appearance, which doesn’t fit the physical stereotype of a typical of a carioca.
-However, since childhood Russo has spent his life on this hill and has experienced many of the changes in the favela.
-His passion for storytelling lead him to a professional career in guiding after completing a technical course in tourism.
+Russo received his nickname due to his Russian-like appearance, which doesn’t fit the physical stereotype of a typical carioca.
+However, since childhood, Russo has spent his life on this hill and has experienced many of the changes in the favela.
+His passion for storytelling lead him to a career as a tour guide after completing a technical course in tourism.
 Russo loves showing travelers the cultural potential and entrepreneurship of his community through his guided tours.
 His mission is to make travelers feel at home as they learn about Vidigal’s fascinating history and participate in a cultural exchange between travelers and Vidigal residents.
-Originally from the North East, Fernanda has lived in Vidigal for the last the years.
-As it took a lot of time for her family to settle and establish roots within the community, Fernanda feels a close connection with Vidigal and is proud to have been part of all the recent changes.
+Originally from the North East, Fernanda has lived in Vidigal for the last 25 years.
+As it took a lot of time for her family to settle and establish roots within the community, Fernanda feels a close connection to Vidigal and is proud to have been part of all the recent social changes here.
 As a former tourism student, Fernanda recognized the potential that tourism could have in Vidigal and decided to become a local guide in an effort to show travelers the beauty and charm of her community.
 Her mission is to connect tourists to the community and also change traveler’s perceptions about favelas in general.
 She is our English guide and learned to speak the language all by herself!

 Take a taxi or uber to the Pracinha do Vidigal, located at the entrance of the favela.
 An alternative option for those individuals coming from the South or West zone is to take a bus as the square is right next to a popular bus station.